How much can I deposit in my account?

 Is the preventive medical care subject to the deductible?

 Preventive care is usually covered in full or subject to a copay and it does not count toward your deductible.
-Services may include: routine exams and shots, wellness exams for children and women, routine mammograms.
+Services may include: routine exams and shots, wellness exams, routine mammograms.

 What are the IRS rules governing health savings accounts?